Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

 Note: The Predictive Search drop down search box only will query Article Titles.
-If you are looking for a string that is outside of an Article Title simply hit Enter of the Magnified glass will result in a full query.
-You might see a "No Data Found"
+If you are looking for a string that is outside of an Article title simply hit Enter or click on the magnifying glass and it will result in a full query.
+You might see "No Data Found".

 KB Lite Install and Filter Features

-- Click on + to open Page Tool Box
+- Click + to open Page Tool Box

 KB Lite Favorite Articles allows only your articles to come up when they are chosen as your favorite.